 Tagaytay Hangout: Picnic Grove

 One of Tagaytay’s most frequently visited landmarks is its famous Picnic Grove.
-This is one of the most common images that comes to mind when Tagaytay is mentioned.
+This is one of the most common images that come to mind when Tagaytay is mentioned.
 Sitting at the Tagaytay Ridge, it is one of the few spots where visitors can enjoy the view of the Taal Lake and the majestic Taal Volcano.

 As the name implies, it is a perfect place for having a picnic bonding with families and friends in one of the cottages arranged along the slope.
 A couple of barbecue pits are also available.